CloudBoost/marketing/README.md

 Realtime Backend for JavaScript apps.

 ### Small Description (140 characters)
 CloudBoost is a realtime backend for JavaScript apps.
-It helps developers build web or mobile apps in half less time.
+It helps developers build apps in half less time.

 ### Description (500 characters)
-Fyipe gives you a beautiful and customizable status page for your online business which helps improve transparency with your customers and cuts support costs.
-We also monitors your website, web apps, API's and more and alerts your team via call, SMS and email when downtime happens.
+CloudBoost is a realtime backend for JavaScript helps.
+It helps JavaScript developers build web or mobile apps in half less time.
+CloudBoost let's developers integrate Data Storage, Files, Authentication, Realtime, Offline Sync, Search and more into their apps with one simple API.

 ## Product Differentiators